akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

   Typically handled by using timeouts but the client can't always know the result of the call.
 * Latency of calls over a network are several order of magnitudes longer than latency of local calls, which can be more than surprising if encoded as an innocent looking local method call.
-* Remote invocations also have much lower throughput due to the need of serializing the data and you can't just pass huge datasets in the same way.
+* Remote invocations have much lower throughput due to the need of serializing the data and you can't just pass huge datasets in the same way.

 Therefore explicit message passing is a good thing.
 It looks different from local method calls